UTSCCSCC01/finalprojects22-amorr-yes/doc/sprint2/PB.md

     - high priority
     - Related persona:  Jose Gonzalez

-41. As a user, I want to chage pages through a navigation bar so that I can navigate to different pages
+41. As a user, I want to chage pages through a navigation bar so that I can navigate to different pages.
     - user can navigate to different pages
     - highest priority
     - Related persona: Eric Lee, Jose Gonzalez,Lara Foster